Search for synchrotron pair echo emission following KM3-230213A: LAT Analysis

 \section{LAT Analysis}

+Motivated by the fact that the synchrotron echo emission corresponding to KM3-230213A is expected on the \textit{Fermi}-LAT sensitivity range, we perform a sub-threshold source search in the vicinity of KM3-230213A, in particular searching for emission that appears after the observation of the neutrino.

-We utilized the Fermitools\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/}} package (v.2.2.0) and \texttt{fermipy} package (v.~1.3.0) \citep{fermipy} to search for potential secondary gamma-ray emission associated with the KM3-230213A.
-Given that the secondary emission and synchrotron pair echoes are anticipated to peak in the GeV-TeV energy range, we analyze events from 1 GeV to 1 TeV.
-We consider datasets over two different time intervals: the first interval is from MJD = 59988.00 to MJD = 60766.00, which corresponds to February 13, 2023 (the time of arrival of KM3-230213A) until April 1, 2025.
+We utilized the Fermitools\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/}} package (v.2.2.0) and \texttt{fermipy} package (v.~1.3.0) \citep{fermipy} to search for potential synchrotron echo emission associated with KM3-230213A.
+We analyze events from 1 GeV to 1 TeV, and consider datasets over two different time intervals: the first interval is from MJD = 59988.00 to MJD = 60766.00, which corresponds to February 13, 2023 (the time of arrival of KM3-230213A) until April 1, 2025.
 The second dataset covers the time range from MJD = 54683.00 to MJD = 60766.00, which corresponds to all data taken by {\it Fermi}-LAT from August 5, 2008 until April 1, 2025.
-We selected events from the Pass 8 SOURCE class \citep{Pass8_Atwood, Pass8_Bruel} within a $15\times15$ degrees Radius of Interest (RoI) centred at the best-fit position of KM3-230213A and applied a maximum zenith angle cut of $90^{\circ}$ to minimize contamination from the Earth's limb.
-The \texttt{P8R3\_SOURCE\_V3} instrumental response functions are adopted.
-Additional contributions from nearby point sources were accounted for using the 4FGL-DR4 \citep{4FGL_DR4} catalog and standard background templates for the Galactic diffuse emission {\tt (gll\_iem\_v07.fits)}\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/aux/4fgl/Galactic_Diffuse_Emission_Model_for_the_4FGL_Catalog_Analysis.pdf}} and the isotropic component {\tt (iso\_P8R3\_SOURCE\_V3\_v1.txt)}\footnote{The Galactic and isotropic diffuse emission templates can be downloaded at \url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}.} within $15^{\circ}$ of the RoI center.
+We selected events from the Pass 8 SOURCE class \citep{Pass8_Atwood, Pass8_Bruel} within a $15\times15$ degrees Radius of Interest (RoI) centered at the best-fit position of KM3-230213A and applied a maximum zenith angle cut of $90^{\circ}$ to minimize contamination from the Earth's limb.
+The \texttt{P8R3\_SOURCE\_V3} instrumental response functions were adopted, and additional contributions from nearby point sources were accounted for using the 4FGL-DR4 \citep{4FGL_DR4} catalog and standard background templates for the Galactic diffuse emission {\tt (gll\_iem\_v07.fits)}\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/aux/4fgl/Galactic_Diffuse_Emission_Model_for_the_4FGL_Catalog_Analysis.pdf}} and the isotropic component {\tt (iso\_P8R3\_SOURCE\_V3\_v1.txt)}\footnote{The Galactic and isotropic diffuse emission templates can be downloaded at \url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}.} within $15^{\circ}$ of the RoI center.
 The RoI has pixel sizes of $0.1^{\circ}$.

 In order to identify potential excess emission in the region of interest, we generated a test-statistic (TS) map using the \texttt{fermipy} function \texttt{gta.tsmap}.
 This function produces a TS map by introducing a tentative point source at every position in the region and calculating the likelihood ratio $\left(\frac{\mathcal{L}_0}{\mathcal{L}_s}\right)$ between the previously optimized model and the best-fit model with the additional test source.
 Here, $\mathcal{L}_0$ represents the likelihood of the original model and $\mathcal{L}_s$ indicates the likelihood of the model with the added source.
 The test statistic is then defined as TS \(= -2~{\rm log} \left(\frac{\mathcal{L}_0}{\mathcal{L}_s}\right)\).